ClientEarth: Coal industry

-In 2011, ClientEarth challenged plans by company Polenergia had planned to construct a 1.6GW coal power plant, called Północ (North), near Pelplin.
+In 2011, ClientEarth challenged plans by company Polenergia had planned to construct a 1.6 GW coal power plant, called Północ (North), near Pelplin.
 The plant would have been the largest new installation of its kind in the EU emitting 8 million tons of CO2 a year.

 The permit for the plant ignored glaring environmental issues.
 Following a complaint by ClientEarth's environmental lawyers and a multi-year legal battle, Poland's Supreme Administrative Court ruled that the Północ coal plant will never be built.